areggalstyan/delta/README.md

 ### Testing

-The tasks in this category are responsible for deleting the old build of the plugin, generating the plugin description file required by Spigot, building the new one, copying it into the server, resetting the configuration files and running the server.
+The tasks in this category are responsible for deleting the old build of the plugin, generating the plugin description file required by Spigot, building the new version, copying it into the server, resetting the configuration files and running the server.

 ## API

 This module is the library shaded into the plugin file and used at runtime.
 It provides a more user-friendly API for developing Spigot plugins.
 It supplies extensive, convenient, and powerful APIs for creating custom blocks, and commands, managing items, entities, recipes, and event listeners, formatting text, logging, and scheduling (a)synchronous tasks.
 It supplies an annotation-based configuration system, on top of which there is a registry system for managing the configuration files.
 It has an auto-updater and a localization system, which are extremely easy to integrate.